ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 ==============================
 Accountability
 * Maintain timely collaborative communications with each BitShares Core Team Member
-* Maintian effort estimates and actual contributions within collabboration tools
+* Maintain effort estimates and actual contributions within collaboration tools
 * Acceptable effort is subject to the approval of the Core Team, Escrow Agent and ultimately the BTS Token Holders